e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 Here the Aa and Ai are called the activator and inhibitor constants respectively.
 The other parameters are the two sigma of the two gaussian distributions of the activator and inhibitor.
 In our case the sigma value of the inhibitor is greater than the activator sigma.

-In our case, we consider the sum of the two hormones for each location and therefore we obtain a sort of "laplacian" curve (see image below).
+We consider the sum of the two hormones for each location and therefore we obtain a sort of "laplacian" curve (see image below).

 ![hormones distribution ](https://github.com/e-candeloro/Digital-Hormone-Model-Robotic-Swarm/blob/main/images/Hormones-Distribution.jpg)